 Detecting anomalies in outbound data may be the best way for system administrators to determine if their networks have been targeted.

-- odd database activity, such as a sudden increase in database operations involving massive amounts of data; and
+- Odd database activity, such as a sudden increase in database operations involving massive amounts of data.

 Some of the websites of well-known companies, including Spotify, The New York Times and the London Stock Exchange, have inadvertently displayed malicious ads, putting users at risk.